awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_rds_item_tracker/Readme.md

 + **App** - The entry point into the Spring boot application.
 + **MainController** - Represents the Spring Controller that handles HTTP requests to handle data operations.
++ **ConnectionHelper** - Establishes a connection to the Amazon RDS for MySQL database.
 + **ReportController** - Represents a second Spring Controller that handles HTTP requests that generates a report.
 + **WorkItemRepository** - A Spring class that extends **CrudRepository** and uses the AWS SDK for Java (v2) that performs database operations.
 + **WorkItem** - Represents the application's data model.